OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 ```
 A vector maps a node's row index to a value.
 Now look at the graph
-where nodes are labled and color mapped according to the degree of
+where nodes are labeled and color mapped according to the degree of
 each node:
 ``` postgres-console
 select draw(triu(graph),